Bidding strategies for energy storage players in 100% renewable electricity market: A game-theoretical approach: Case study and simulation results

-We also conduct sensitivity analyses on operating costs and battery efficiency in the social planner model, holding the number of storage operators fixed at $N=2$ and the capacity multiplier at $\theta=1.8$ (near the welfare-maximizing range).
-We vary battery efficiency as $\eta\in\{0.70,0.79,0.81,0.90,0.95\}$ and operating cost as $OC\in\{0.0,0.25,0.5,1.0,2.0\}$ (\EUR{}/MWh).
-In both winter and summer, total social welfare is largely flat over these ranges, and changes in $\eta$ have only small effects on average prices.
-By contrast, higher operating cost raises prices modestly, about 2–5 \EUR{}/MWh in summer and 5–7 \EUR{}/MWh in winter, and increase both unmet demand and renewable curtailment as storage arbitrage becomes less attractive.
+We also conduct sensitivity analyses on operating costs and battery efficiency in the social planner model, holding the number of storage operators fixed at $N=2$ and the capacity multiplier at $\theta=1.8$ (near the welfare-maximizing threshold).
+We vary battery efficiency as $\eta\in\{0.70,0.79,0.81,0.90,0.95\}$ and operating costs as $OC\in\{0.0,0.25,0.5,1.0,2.0\}$ (\EUR{}/MWh).
+In both winter and summer, total social welfare is largely insensitive over these ranges, and changes in $\eta$ have only negligible effects on average prices.
+By contrast, higher operating costs raise average prices modestly, by about 2–5 \EUR{}/MWh in summer and 5–7 \EUR{}/MWh in winter, and inevitably increase both unmet demand and renewable curtailment as marginal storage arbitrage becomes economically less attractive.